-Designing, adopting, and implementing an Institutional Policy on the Evaluation of Student Learning suitable for teaching and learning in the 21st century requires a fundamental reconceptualization of the purposes and procedures of educational assessments inherent in each program's competency-based curriculum.
-Its implementation requires that the CCSL community understands their responsibility to oversee its successful implementation and is committed to adopting the assessment practices it establishes.
+Developing and implementing an Institutional Policy on the Evaluation of Student Learning suitable for teaching and learning in the 21st century requires a fundamental reconceptualization of the purposes and procedures of educational assessments inherent in each program's competency-based curriculum.
+Its implementation requires that the CCSL community is committed to adopting the assessment practices it establishes and understands their responsibility to oversee its successful implementation.